drug-designer/GEO-BERT/README.md

 python Class_hyperopt_DYRK1A.py

 ## Acknowledgments

-This code is partially built based on MG-BERT and FG-BERT.
-Thank you very much for their open-source code!
+This code is partially built on MG-BERT and FG-BERT.
+We are deeply grateful for their open-source code contributions.